Bqnic/SchedulerGUI/README.md

 Also, you can track your completed tasks, and number of your completed tasks.

 # How to start SchedulerGUI
-In the root directory -> target, there you will find SchedulerGUI.jar, .jar file is not executable by nature and to run it you will have to use terminal/CMD.
+(Of course you need to have Java properly set up on your PC) In the root directory -> target, there you will find SchedulerGUI.jar, .jar file is not executable by nature and to run it you will have to use terminal/CMD.

 In your terminal, use cd command to get to directory where SchedulerGUI.jar is (target)